w1j0y/penetration-testing-handbook/README.md

 These notes are updated regularly and are meant to serve as a quick reference and collection of actionable techniques for penetration testers.

-## Side Project: Security Research Assistant

-**xLimit** - a security research assistant focused on offensive security workflows: https://xlimit.org/
+Take it further with xLimit
+Access these notes and much more through xLimit, your personal security assistant built for offensive security workflows.
+Try it free at https://xlimit.org/

 ---